Apocalypticism: Christianity

-This view, generally known as "consistent eschatology", was influential during the early to the mid-20th century and continues to be influential today in proposed portraits of the historical Jesus.
+Most scholars of the mid-twentieth century and the third quest held to the view of a “consistent eschatology” where Jesus was an eschatological prophet who believed in a future coming of the “Kingdom of God".
 However, C. H. Dodd and others have insisted on a "realized eschatology", based on the belief that the ministry of Jesus had fulfilled prophetic hopes.
 Many conservative scholars have adopted the paradoxical position that the "Kingdom of God" describes a kingdom that is both "present" and "still to come", claiming Pauline eschatology as support.
 While the notion of an apocalyptic Jesus remains a mainstream view among scholars, it has been challenged by proponents of other portraits.
 Scholars of the Jesus Seminar have rejected the historicity of Jesus' apocalyptic expectations, arguing that the evidence for it in the Gospels is largely tied to the discourses of Jesus on the "Son of Man", which they do not consider to be historical; they further attribute the apocalyptic expectations of the early Church as emerging from their belief in the resurrection of Jesus, where resurrection was tied to eschatological expectations in Jewish theology.
 Some argued that the earlier traditions in the Q Source and Gospel of Thomas showed that apocalyptic eschatology was not present in earlier layers of the Jesus tradition.
 The approach by the Jesus Seminar is not short of many critics.